Sunday, February 16, 2025

 Lectionary: Isaiah 43:1-7; Psalm 29, Acts 8:14-17; Luke 3:15-17, 21-22

-Video of this sermon is found HERE.
+Video of this sermon can also be found HERE.
 The sermon begins at 9 minutes, 15 seconds.

 En el nombre de Dios que es nuestra fuente, nuestra luz, y nuestro sustento...
 In the name of God who is our source, our light, and our sustenance.
 Amen.